apache/couchdb/share/doc/src/api/basics.rst

 When accessing specific areas of the CouchDB API, specific information and examples on the HTTP methods and request, JSON structures, and error codes are provided.
-For a guide to the different areas of the API, see :ref:`api-overview`.

-.. _api-format:
+.. _api/format:

 Request Format and Responses
 ============================